-As at 31 December 2020 and 31 December 2019, the Group has been in compliance with the above share capital requirements.
+As at 31 December 2021 and 31 December 2020, the companies of the Group have been in compliance with the above share capital requirements.

 The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern in order to provide returns to shareholders and benefits to other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.